-POSITION DESIRED: Planning Board NEW RE-APPOINTMENT REGULAR ALTERNATE NAME: James Hayden STREET ADDRESS: 10 Eisenhower Drive ZIP 03867 TELEPHONE:(H) (W) 603-953-3049 E-MAIL jamesfhayden@gmail.com REGISTERED VOTER: (CIRCLE ONE) YES x NO WARD 4 Statement of Interest/Experience/Background/Qualifications, Etc. (This section need not be completed, but any information provided will be given to all City Councilors and will be available for public inspection).
-(Additional sheets/information may be attached, if desired; please do not write on the back of this form.)
+POSITION DESIRED: Planning Board NEW RE-APPOINTMENT REGULAR ALTERNATEx NAME: James Hayden STREET ADDRESS: 10 Eisenhower Drive ZIP 03867 TELEPHONE:(H) (W) 603-953-3049 E-MAIL jamesfhayden@gmail.com REGISTERED VOTER: (CIRCLE ONE) YESxNO WARD4 Statement of Interest/Experience/Background/Qualifications, Etc. (This section need not be complete but any information provided will be given to all City Councilors and will be available for public inspection).
+(Additional sheets/information may be attached, if desired; please do n write on the back of this form.)
 I work for an engineering & surveying firm as a project manager and engineering technician.
 I currently serve as a member on the Rochester Zoning Board and wish to further my service to the City.
-I believe that my experience in land development will be a great asset for the Planning Board If this is an application for reappointment to a position, please list all training sessions you
+I believe that my experience in land development will be a great asset for the Planning Board If this is an application for reappointment to a position, please list all training sessions yo have attended relative to your appointed position.
+N/A I understand that: (1) this application will be presented to the Rochester City Council on for the position specified above and not for subsequent vacancies on the same board; (2) the Mayor and/or City Council may nominate someone who has not filed a similar application and (3) this application will be available for public inspection.
+I certify that I am 18 years of age or older: Yes